KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/battle-cats/2023-12-29-battle-cats-afk.md

 Also, the maximum number of units you can deploy per battle is **four** (3 if you use Cat Cannon).
 That's because of the Custom Gesture will only allow 10 clicks and 6 of them are already taken by automation process not matter what stage you are farming.
 (What 6, You wonder?
 Check out the video [4:50](https://www.youtube.com/watch?v=pwu47d9wgiE&t=4m50s), [5:41](https://www.youtube.com/watch?v=pwu47d9wgiE&t=5m41s))

-Here is a list of good stages you can farm materials:
+Here is a list of good stages where you can farm materials:
 - Gold/Meteorite: Beyond the Savannah - Dry Season (Cancan, Bahamut)
 - Bones: Walk of Fame - Paparazzi Paradise (Bahamut)
 - Sprockets: The Legend Begins - Earthshaker (Manic Lion)